It was 3am. The rain, which had set in for most of the previous day, had finally stopped.

 If someone offers me a cigarette now, I’ll rip their hand off for the whole pack.

-The two men had stopped at the rope line set up by the local uniformed police to let the fire brigade do their job.
+The two men had stopped at the rope line set up by uniformed police to let the fire brigade do their job.
 They squeezed through the crowds of people to watch what was happening.

 “Shouldn’t we be searching for York?”
 Wilson whispered in his ear.
 “There’s not much we can do here.”